Evolutionary pathways toward gigantism in sharks and rays.

 MetadataShow full item record

-Through elasmobranch (sharks, skates and rays) evolutionary history, gigantism evolved multiple times in phylogenetically distant species, some of which are now extinct.
-Interestingly, the world’s largest sharks display two specializations found never to overlap: filter-feeding and mesothermy.
+Through elasmobranch (sharks and rays) evolutionary history, gigantism evolved multiple times in phylogenetically distant species, some of which are now extinct.
+Interestingly, the world's largest elasmobranchs display two specializations found never to overlap: filter feeding and mesothermy.
 The contrasting lifestyles of elasmobranch giants provide an ideal case study to elucidate the evolutionary pathways leading to gigantism in the oceans.
 Here, we applied a phylogenetic approach to a global dataset of 459 taxa to study the evolution of elasmobranch gigantism.
-We found that filter feeders and mesotherms deviate from general relationships between trophic level and body size and exhibit significantly larger sizes than other elasmobranchs.
-We confirm that filter-feeding arose multiple times during the Paleogene, and suggest the possibility of a single origin of mesothermy in the Cretaceous.
-Together, our results elucidate three evolutionary pathways that enable gigantism: mesothermy, filter-feeding and ectothermic-macropredation.
-The mesothermic and filter-feeding pathways were followed by ancestrally large clades and facilitated extreme sizes through specializations for enhancing prey intake.
-Species following the ectothermic-macropredatory pathway did not acquire these specializations, and are correspondingly constrained to the lower limits of gigantism.
-Importantly, the very adaptive strategies that enabled the evolution of the largest sharks are highly vulnerable to extinction.
+We found that filter feeders and mesotherms deviate from general relationships between trophic level and body size, and exhibit significantly larger sizes than ectothermic-macropredators.
+We confirm that filter feeding arose multiple times during the Paleogene, and suggest the possibility of a single origin of mesothermy in the Cretaceous.
+Together, our results elucidate two main evolutionary pathways that enable gigantism: mesothermic and filter feeding.
+These pathways were followed by ancestrally large clades and facilitated extreme sizes through specializations for enhancing prey intake.
+Although a negligible percentage of ectothermic-macropredators reach gigantic sizes, these species lack such specializations and are correspondingly constrained to the lower limits of gigantism.
+Importantly, the very adaptive strategies that enabled the evolution of the largest sharks can also confer high extinction susceptibility.

 Animals, Elasmobranchii, Sharks, Body Size, Diet, Biological Evolution